dianadd03/Minimal-OS-Memory-Manager/README.md

 # Computer Systems Architecture – Assignment

 This project implements a minimal **storage management module** for a simplified operating system, written in **x86 Assembly**.
-It is based on the lab assignment for the _Computer Systems Architecture_ course (University of Bucharest, 2024–2025).

 ---